Managing Your Onsite Sewage System

 There are many different types of on-site sewage systems.
 The most common is the gravity-flow system.
 Understanding and monitoring the components of your system is essential to prevent and identify problems should they arise.

-Your Onsite wastewater disposal system consist of a septic tank, the field bed and the soil.
+Your Onsite wastewater disposal system consists of a septic tank, the field bed and the soil.
 Your septic system is designed to work by allowing the tank to start the cleaning process by separating out solids, allowing liquids (waste water), otherwise know as “effluent” or “grey water” to be further cleaned by natural occurring bacteria as it flows into the field bed, then into to soil.

 Even with a healthy microbial ecosystem breaking down the effluent (waste water) and a well functioning septic system with a good drain field your septic tank will produce scum and sludge layers in the tank.
-Over time this will cause system failure.
+Over time without service this will cause system failure.

 Your tank needs to be pumped out regularly, every 3 years is recommended for normal household use.